elevatorguy/TDSM_map/README.md

 Options
 -------

-The default path is the server directory where Terraria_Server.exe is located.
+The default paths are the server directory where Terraria_Server.exe is located.
 The default colorscheme is Terrafirma.
+The default auto map interval is every 30 minutes.
+The default auto map saves to autosave.png.

 Please let me know if I have overlooked any bugs.